 - High intensity LED infrared flash

-- Less than 1 second trigger speed
+- One-second rapid trigger speed

 - Uses eight AA batteries